10 Jan 2023, 16:00

 While Russia’s war against Ukraine has reignited the debate about the possibility of unconventional fracking in Germany, legal restrictions, opposition by the population and the current government, and the goal of climate neutrality by 2045 make its use very unlikely.

-Germany imported 5,009 petajoules (PJ) of natural gas in 2021, according to the Federal Office for Economic Affairs and Export Control (BAFA).
 The share of imports by country remained unclear for several years.
 Due to data privacy regulations, BAFA stopped publishing import volumes by country in 2016.
 However, the economy and climate ministry said in 2022 that before Russia’s invasion of Ukraine, 55 percent of gas imports came from Russia, 30 percent from Norway and 13 percent from the Netherlands.

-Image shows trend of origin of natural gas consumed in Germany by country, monthly in 2021 and 2022.
+Image shows trend of origin of natural gas consumed in Germany by country, monthly in 2022 and 2023.
 Source: BDEW (CLEW translation)

 Source: BDEW (CLEW translation)

 Germany’s plan to become climate neutral by 2045 also means fossil gas will have to be largely phased out by then.
-Currently, most of the gas is used in the industrial sector (e.g. for power and heat supply, or in chemical processes), followed by private households (mostly heating), public power and heating supply, manufacturing and trade.
+Currently, most of the gas is used in the industrial sector (e.g. for power and heat supply, or in chemical processes), followed by private households (mostly heating), public power and heating supply, and manufacturing and trade.
 Natural gas consumption in transport is marginal.
 The lion's share of gas is burned to produce heat, and only a fraction is used to produce electricity.

 Germany’s government and many experts see natural gas as a bridge to a low-carbon economy because it produces much less CO₂ emissions when combusted than either coal or oil.
 However, fugitive emissions, like the leakage of methane during production and transportation, need to be taken into account to evaluate total lifecycle greenhouse gas emissions.
 Gas complements fluctuating power supply from renewables rather well, because modern gas-fired power stations (unlike coal) can switch from idle to full output within minutes if necessary.
+Thus, Germany wants to build new gas power plants, later to be converted to hydrogen.

 The former German government said that the planned exit from nuclear and coal-fired power generation means that mid-term gas demand will increase.
-However, many analysts doubt that total natural gas demand will rise during the energy transition as efficiency increases and renewables, storage and ultimately renewables-based gases (such as green hydrogen) will cover more and more of the energy needs across Europe.
+However, many analysts doubt that total natural gas demand will rise during the energy transition as efficiency increases and renewables, storage and ultimately renewables-based gases (such as green hydrogen) will cover more and more of the energy need across Europe.
 Projections for future EU and German gas demand vary widely, many foreseeing a decrease.

 Power-to-gas as a way of converting electrical energy into methane or hydrogen for direct use or the long-term storage of renewable power have only been tested in pilot projects and have yet to be used on a larger scale.
 The federal government strongly bets on green hydrogen in its quest for climate neutrality, and says much of it will have to be imported.
 In a 2018 analysis, think tanks Agora Energiewende and Agora Verkehrswende also said that Germany would need the well-directed use of power-based synthetic fuels, including gas, in connection with a phase-out of conventional oil and natural gas to reach its long-term climate targets.
 The think tanks agree that large amounts must be imported.